rpelisse/rhq-sync-tool/README.md

 rhq-sync-tool
 =============

 A tool for RHQ to export and import data from one server to another, using JSON as a transfer format.
+This tool is released under the LGPL license.

 How to build ?
 ==============